GeoffAtHome/hg/README.md

 =============

 A set of python scripts to help with your Genius heating hub.
-See https://www.geniushub.co.uk/ for details
+See https://www.geniushub.co.uk/ for details Some of these scripts have been update to use the public API which can be found here: https://my.geniushub.co.uk/docs

 How To Use
 ----------